WHELP-project/whelp-contracts/docs/architecture.md

     Multi-hop Contract -->> User: Final Amount of Asset3
 ```

-### Main functions
+### Main functions and features

-## Factory
+## Factory contract

-1. **Pair Creation**:
-   - `CreatePair`: Allows authorized users or contracts to create new liquidity pools (pairs) by specifying the asset pair, pair type (e.g., XYK or Stable), fee configuration, staking parameters, and other relevant settings.
+Factory is a contract responsible mainly for creating new liquidity pools.
+It automates process of deploying several layers of smart contracts and helps to manage them.
+It allows to set multiple configurable options, like timestamp when trading will be enabled (disabled by default to avoid early swaps).

-2. **Pair Configuration Management**:
+1. **Pair Management**:
-   - `UpdatePairConfig`: Enables authorized parties to modify the configuration of existing liquidity pools.
-This includes adjusting code IDs, pair types, fee configurations, and enabling or disabling pairs.

-3. **Liquidity Pool Deactivation**:
-   - `Deregister`: Allows for the deactivation and removal of previously created liquidity pools.
-Deactivated pools can no longer accept new liquidity or swaps but retain their historical data for reference.

-4. **Global Configuration Updates**:
+   - `CreatePair`: Create liquidity pools with asset pairs, fees, and staking parameters.
+   - `UpdatePairConfig`: Modify liquidity pool settings.
+   - `Deregister`: Deactivate and remove pools while retaining historical data.
+   - `DefaultStakeConfig`: Set default values for LP token staking contracts.

+2. **Global Configuration**:
-   - `UpdateConfig`: Provides a means to update global contract settings, such as code IDs for relevant contracts (e.g., token contracts), fee addresses for governance fees, permissions for pair creation, and default stake configurations.
+   - `UpdateConfig`: Adjust global settings, code IDs, permissions, and default stakes.

-5. **Receiver Interface Implementation**:
-   - `ReceiveMsg`: Implements the Cw20 receiver interface, enabling the Factory Contract to receive messages related to pair creation and configuration updates from external contracts.

-6. **Governance Fee Handling**:
+3. **Governance Fee Handling**:
-   - `Fee Distribution`: Collects governance fees from liquidity pools and, if specified in pair configurations, directs these fees to the designated fee address (the protocol).
-Governance fees contribute to the operation and development of the DEX.
+   - `Fee Distribution`: Collect and direct governance fees to a designated address.

-7. **Ownership and Permission Control**:
+4. **Ownership and Permissions**:
-   - `Owner Address`: Specifies the address of the contract owner, who may have certain permissions, such as updating global configurations or creating pairs, depending on the contract's design.

-8. **Pair Type Validation**:
-   - `PairType Enum`: Defines an enumeration (enum) to categorize pair types, ensuring that pairs are created and configured with appropriate parameters based on their intended use (e.g., XYK or Stable pairs).

-9. **Security and Authorization**:
-   - `Access Control`: Enforces authorization checks to ensure that only authorized parties can create, configure, or deactivate liquidity pools, update contract configurations, and interact with the Factory Contract.

-10. **Stake Contract Integration**:
-    - `DefaultStakeConfig`: Provides default values for LP token staking contracts, including staking code ID, token rewards, minimum bond, unbonding periods, and max distributions.
+   - `Owner Address`: Specify contract owner with specific permissions.

-## Pair (liquidity pool)
+## Pair (liquidity pool) contract

+Pair contract is a cornerstone of a decentralized exchange.
+It allows user to provide liqudiity, swap and withdraw liquidity.
+When user deposits tokens, contract in returns mints LP Share Tokens, which can be staked in Staking Contract for additional rewards.

 1. **Liquidity Pool Management**:
-   - **ProvideLiquidity**: Allows users to provide liquidity to the pool by depositing assets.
-It supports multiple assets and considers slippage tolerance to ensure fair pricing.
+   - **ProvideLiquidity**: Deposit assets to provide liquidity with slippage tolerance.

-2. **Asset Swapping**:
-   - **Swap**: Facilitates asset swaps within the liquidity pool.
-Users can specify the asset they want to offer, the desired asset, belief price, maximum spread, and other parameters.
+   - **Swap**: Facilitate asset swaps within the pool with user-specified parameters.

-3. **Configuration Updates**:
+2. **Configuration Updates**:
-   - **UpdateConfig**: Enables the modification of the pair's configuration settings, including parameters related to assets, fees, and other options.
+   - **UpdateConfig**: Modify the pair's settings, including assets, fees, and options.

-4. **Fee Configuration**:
-   - **UpdateFees**: Allows updates to the fee configuration for the pair, ensuring that fees align with the DEX's operational requirements.
+   - **UpdateFees**: Adjust the fee configuration to align with operational requirements.

-5. **Contract Ownership**:
+3. **Contract Ownership** switch mechanism:
-   - **ProposeNewOwner**: Provides a mechanism to propose a change in contract ownership.
-Proposals specify the new owner and an expiration date for validity.
+   - **ProposeNewOwner**: Propose a change in contract ownership with an expiration date.
-   - **DropOwnershipProposal**: Allows for the removal of an existing ownership change proposal.
+   - **DropOwnershipProposal**: Remove an existing ownership change proposal.
-   - **ClaimOwnership**: Permits the claiming of contract ownership when a proposal is accepted.
+   - **ClaimOwnership**: Claim contract ownership when a proposal is accepted.

-6. **Circuit Breaker**:
+4. **Circuit Breaker**:
-   - **Freeze**: Activates a circuit breaker to freeze all functions except for liquidity withdrawal.
-This can only be invoked if a circuit breaker is set through a MigrateMsg.
+   - **Freeze**: Activate a circuit breaker to freeze functions (except liquidity withdrawal) triggered via MigrateMsg.

-7. **Asset Information**:
+5. **Asset Information**:
-   - **Asset Infos**: Stores information about the assets in the pool, including their types, codes, and addresses.
+   - **Asset Infos**: Store details about pool assets, including types, codes, and addresses.

-8. **Initialization**:
-   - **InstantiateMsg**: Defines the initial parameters for the contract, including asset information, token code ID, factory contract address, fees, staking configurations, trading start time, and an optional circuit breaker address.

-9. **Receiver Interface**:
-   - **ReceiveMsg**: Implements the Cw20 receiver interface to receive and process messages of type `Cw20ReceiveMsg`.

 ## Staking contract

+Staking contract allows to utilize LP Share Tokens by staking them in one of specified unbonding periods.

 1. **Token Staking**:
    - **Rebond**: Allows users to update the amount of bonded tokens between different bond periods.